- Wear a helmet at all times while riding.

 These commands should be sounded off to alert fellow cyclists that a vehicle is approaching from up ahead “CAR UP!!!!”or from behind “CAR BACK!!!”.
 Cyclists should ride with caution and attempt to ride as far to the right and single file to allow the vehicles to safely pass the cyclists.
 Be courteous to those that we share the road with!

 Sound Off When Stopping

 When stopping, let those behind you know so they can anticipate and can avoid you instead of possibly running into you.
 You should signal with your arm straight down and your open palm towards the rear and sound off, “SLOWING!!!” and then “STOPPING!!!”.
 If you are pulling off the road, please sound off, “RIDER OFF!!!”.
 Cyclists should pull completely off the road and shoulder to not block the road.
 Cyclists should not pull into a driveway and stop as this is a danger to the cyclist and to motorists.

 How Far Will You Ride?

-The Waco Wild West Bicycle Tour has made a tradition of great rest stops and super rider support will return for 2017.
+The Waco Wild West Bicycle Tour has made a tradition of great rest stops and super rider support.
 This is one event you don’t want to miss!
 There is a tour for everyone.